Monitoring Kubernetes on Mesosphere DC/OS with Splunk Enterprise and Splunk Cloud

 secretName: etcd-cert

-Now you have all the features of the Monitoring Kubernetes application, that will help you to monitor the health of the Kubernetes cluster and performance of your applications running on the Kubernetes clusters, deployed with Mesosphere DC/OS.
+Now you have all the features of the Monitoring Kubernetes application that will help you to monitor the health of the Kubernetes cluster and performance of your applications running on Kubernetes clusters deployed with Mesosphere DC/OS.